alexkaratarakis/docs/feature-packages.md

 ## 2. Other design concerns

 - General-purpose Open Source projects must be able to easily and succinctly describe their build dependencies inside Vcpkg.
-This should be no more verbose than a single `vcpkg install` line and, when that command succeeds, there is a guarantee that all required functionality/headers/imports are available.
+This should be no more verbose than a single `vcpkg install` line and, when that command succeeds, there is a strong expectation that all required functionality/headers/imports are available.

 - The internal state of the Vcpkg enlistment must be either extremely transparent OR managed by version control (git).
 This enables larger projects to efficiently transfer the entire state of their customized Vcpkg system between machines (and onto build servers) by having the destination clone and then run a single `vcpkg install` line for the subset of dependencies required.
 The results of this operation should be as repeatable as reasonably achievable given the current limits of the underlying toolchain.

 ## 3. Proposed solution

 A key summary of the above motivations is that they are all scenarios surrounding APIs that are not independently buildable from each other.
 We have an existing solution for APIs that are independently buildable: separate packages.
-Therefore, we seek to extend the user-facing notion of "packages" to include capabilities and contracts that may not be build-time independent.
+Therefore, we seek to extend the user-facing notion of "packages" to include capabilities and contracts that cannot be made into independent builds.

 This document proposes "features" (also called feature packages).
 These features are intended to model semi-independently toggleable API sets/contracts such that they can be sanely depended upon by other packages.
-It is not a goal to model exclusive alternatives (such as implementation choices that are not user-observable) through this mechanism.
+It is not a goal to model exclusive alternatives (such as implementation choices that are not directly user-observable) through this mechanism.

 - Individual libraries within `boost` may be reasonably represented as features.
 - Whether a graphics library is built on DirectX xor OpenGL (where one but not both must be chosen) is not representable as a feature.